NLAFET/StarNEig/docs/_1_installation.md

 ```
 $ sudo make install
 ```
-This also installs `starneig.pc` configuration file.
+This also installs the `starneig.pc` configuration file.